afifudinmtop/mini-python-project/README.md

 - [9] CAPTCHA Maker.
   Ever see those images with letters a numbers when you signup for a service and then asks you to enter what you see?
 It keeps web bots from automatically signing up and spamming.
 Try creating one yourself for online forms.

+- [10] Caesar cipher.
+  Implement a Caesar cipher, both encoding and decoding.
+The key is an integer from 1 to 25.
+This cipher rotates the letters of the alphabet (A to Z).
+The encoding replaces each letter with the 1st to 25th next letter in the alphabet (wrapping Z to A).
+So key 2 encrypts "HI" to "JK", but key 20 encrypts "HI" to "BC".
+This simple "monoalphabetic substitution cipher" provides almost no security, because an attacker who has the encoded message can either use frequency analysis to guess the key, or just try all 25 keys